keikai/doc/dev-ref/book_model/Chart.md

 # Overview

-The follwing `io.keikai.api.model.Range` methods allow you to add, move, and delete a chart:
+The following `io.keikai.api.model.Range` methods allow you to add, move, and delete a chart:

 ```java